amasotti/CFG_Parser/README.md

 ## TO DO
 + <del>Class implementation for Grammar<del>
-+ Implement a function to draw parsed sentences as tree
 + <del>Remove duplicates from `self.rules_dict`<del>
++ <del>The Parsing should search for alternative paths<del>
++ Find nicer ways to check for duplicates in trees (Parser) and in self.rules_dict (Grammar)
 + Allow self.input (Parser) to parse  more than one sentence in batch
 + Implement probabilistic CFG
-+ <del>The Parsing should search for alternative paths<del>
-+ Find nicer ways to check for duplicates in trees (Parser) and in self.rules_dict (Grammar)
++ Check if everything is ok with the method `self.to_tree` (in Parser), then delete `self.print_tree()`
++ Returned trees should be tuples: (number, tree), to allow for further process
++ Implement a function to draw parsed sentences as tree